How common is mental distress?

 While the number of people affected by mental distress is shocking and appears to have risen over the years, many believe that the increase is a result of more people talking about it and seeking help.
 We are becoming more aware of the prevalence of mental health across all genders and age groups and slowly, the stigma is starting to change.

-In a 2009 report, it was found that women were almost twice as likely as men to suffer an anxiety disorder in England.6 However, the 2014 figures released by the Office for National Statistics show there were 6,122 suicides recorded in the UK.
-While 24% of these were female, 76% were male.7
+In a 2009 report, it was found that women were almost twice as likely as men to suffer an anxiety disorder in England.7 The 2018 figures released by the Office for National Statistics show there were 5,821 suicides registered in the UK in 2017.
+However, males account for three-quarters of all suicides registered in 2017, which has been the case since the mid-1990’s.8

 In 2013 The World Health Organisation (WHO) estimated that worldwide, 20% of young people were at risk of experiencing a mental health problem.

-The Mental Health Foundation report that 75% of mental health issues are established by the age of 24 and 50% are established by the age of 14.
-It was also found that 10% of young people aged between five and 16 years have a clinically diagnosable problem.
-However 70% of those experiencing mental health issues are not receiving the appropriate support or intervention at an early age.11
+Half of all mental illnesses begin by the age of 14 and three-quarters by mid-20s, according to the World Health Organisation.12 It was also found that 10% of young people aged between five and 16 years have a clinically diagnosable problem.
+However 70% of those experiencing mental health issues are not receiving the appropriate support or intervention at an early age.13

 How can counselling help?